-The temperature measurement range for both internal and external measurements is, by default, 0° C to $+125^{\circ}$ C. However, the ADT7421 can be operated using an extended temperature range.
-The extended measurement range is -40° C to $+125^{\circ}$ C.
+The temperature measurement range for both internal and external measurements is, by default, 0°C to +127°C. However, the ADT7461A can be operated using an extended temperature range.
+The extended measurement range is -64°C to +191°C. Therefore, the ADT7461A can be used to measure the full temperature range of an external diode, from -55°C to +150°C.

 The extended temperature range is selected by setting Bit 2 of the configuration register to 1.
-The temperature range is 0°C to 125°C when Bit 2 equals 0.
+The temperature range is 0°C to 127°C when Bit 2 equals 0.
 A valid result is available in the next measurement cycle after changing the temperature range.

-In extended temperature mode, the upper and lower temperature that can be measured by the ADT7421 is limited by the remote transistor selection.
-The temperature registers can have values from -40°C to +125°C. Most temperature sensing transistors have a maximum temperature range of -55°C to +150°C. Above +150°C, they may lose their semiconductor characteristics and approximate conductors instead.
+In extended temperature mode, the upper and lower temperature that can be measured by the ADT7461A is limited by the remote diode selection.
+The temperature registers can have values from -64° C to $+191^{\circ}$ C. However, most temperature sensing diodes have a maximum temperature range of -55° C to $+150^{\circ}$ C. Above $+150^{\circ}$ C, they may lose their semiconductor characteristics and approximate conductors instead.
+This results in a diode short.
+In this case, a read of the temperature result register gives the last good temperature measurement.
+Therefore, the temperature measurement on the external channel may not be accurate for temperatures that are outside the operating range of the remote sensor.

-It should be noted that although both local and remote temperature measurements can be made while the part is in extended temperature mode, the ADT7421 itself should not be exposed to temperatures greater than those specified in the Absolute Maximum Ratings Table.
-Further, the device is only guaranteed to operate as specified at ambient temperatures from -40°C to $+125^{\circ}\text{C}$.
+It should be noted that although both local and remote temperature measurements can be made while the part is in extended temperature mode, the ADT7461A itself should not be exposed to temperatures greater than those specified in the absolute maximum ratings section.
+Further, the device is only guaranteed to operate as specified at ambient temperatures from -40°C to $+120^{\circ}\text{C}$.